 Paul Bentley is Clinical Director of the Imperial College Network Of Excellence in Rehabilitation Technology; Clinical Founder of Gripable Ltd.; Clinical Senior Lecturer and Honorary Consultant Neurologist within Centre for Restorative Neurosciences, Imperial College London.
 After training at Cambridge and UCL, he undertook a research fellowship in Psychology Dept, Harvard, and a PhD in cognitive neuroscience at UCL.
 He is the first UK neurologist to have been dually-accredited in stroke medicine by the Royal College of Physicians.
 His research into translational AI and robotics for stroke was recognized in 2019 reports by The Lancet; UK Chief Medical Officer; and the UK Ministry for Innovation in the Dept of Health & Social Care; and has received numerous prizes including from NHS England and UK Stroke Association.

 Examples of ongoing projects are:

-2. Establishing a large, multi-centre brain imaging database, in conjunction with the Biomedical Imaging Analysis Group at Imperial College, for the purpose of correlating stroke outcomes with lesion location.
+2. Establishing a large, multi-centre brain imaging database, in conjunction with the Biomedical Imaging Analysis Group at Imperial College, for the purpose of predicting stroke outcome.
 See: NatureWorldNews Article.

 3. World-first trial of selected CD34 stem cells in stoke, whilst developing imaging techniques that can monitor cell-homing and revascularization.
 See: Telegraph Article